 First impressions mean a lot, especially in the digital world.
-Your organization’s website is the face that greets potential donors, volunteers, and even staff members.
+Your nonprofit's website is the face that greets potential donors, volunteers, and even staff members.
 You want to make sure it stands out and opens the door for these newcomers to visit and stay awhile.
 There are a few basic elements that make up a successful website.

 There are many website builders that do a lot of the work for you.
 Great news, right?
 They provide templates for you to choose from and easy access to technical support.
-You can even contract out and get a professional to build your website.
+You can even contract out and get a professional to build your nonprofit’s website.
 For those tackling it on their own, let’s run through a few options:

 They offer many free templates.
 They also offer the option to use their features through a self-hosted website.
 This means you can completely own the domain name, but still have access to templates.
 WordPress is especially great for blog content.

 They have an entire section of templates dedicated to community and nonprofits.
 This makes it easy to optimize your resources.
 Their business plans start at $18 per month.

 They offer an online store and customizable templates.
 They also offer a video maker to create customized content for your social channels.
 Their basic business plan starts at $23 per month.

 This is another great, free option.
 They offer an eCommerce option through Square to sell and ship items if you need that function.